adamBacso/hive/content/Treaty of Várad.md

 >[!info] If Ferdinand is king…
 >unity and development

-Szapolyai breaks the treaty when he crowns his son.
+Szapolyai breaks the treaty when he crowns his son, [[John Sigismund Zápolya]].